manishrps/DP-203-Data-Engineer/Instructions/Labs/LAB_01_compute_and_storage_options.md

 Also, Hyperspace allows users to compare their original plan versus the updated index-dependent plan before running their query.

 1. Open Synapse Studio at `https://web.azuresynapse.net`, and if prompted, select your Azure Active Directory tenant, subscription, and Azure Synapse Analytics workspace.
-If prompted with "We use optional cookies to provide a better experience." then select Accept.
+If prompted with "We use optional cookies to provide a better experience." then select **Continue**.

 2. Select the **Develop** hub.